qiboteam/qibochem/docs/source/getting-started/hamiltonian.rst

     h_{pqrs} = \int \int \phi^*_p(\mathbf{x}_1)\phi^*_r(\mathbf{x}_2) \frac{1}{r_{12}} \phi_s(\mathbf{x}_2)\phi_q(\mathbf{x}_1) dx_1 dx_2

-These integral quantities are obtained from the PySCF driver program.
+These integral quantities are obtained from the PySCF driver program, and can be accessed via the :doc:`Molecule class<molecule>`.
 Qibochem then uses these integrals and OpenFermion to construct the second quantized fermionic Hamiltonian for the molecular system in terms of creation and annihilation operators, with coefficients from these integral quantities.

 .. code-block::